-As dog owners, we know that our furry friends are part of the family.
+As dog parents, we know that our furry friends are part of the family.
 Emergency situations affect both two and four-legged family members and it's important to learn how to respond when the unexpected occurs.

 Here are a few tips to consider: